jonathancheong1994/Cloud_Labs/AWS Terraform/Terraform_TGW/readme.md

-This folder is the base set up with a terraform file for each resource set up
+This folder is a base set up for TGW lab.

 The following resources are built: